exonum/btc-transaction-utils/README.md

 and to swiftly sign some types of segwit transactions as well as to check the existing signatures, if required.

-Manipulations with segwit transactions are quite intricated, so the main goal is to provide a simple and clear solution for the most common operations as mentioned above.
+Manipulations with segwit transactions are quite complicated, so the main goal is to provide a simple and clear solution for the most common operations as mentioned above.

 ## Features

-- Creation of the redeem script, which is used in the multisignature transactions.
+- Creating of the redeem script, which is used in the multisignature transactions.
-- Creation and checking of the applied signatures of the `p2wsh` inputs.
+- Creating and checking of the applied signatures of the `p2wsh` inputs.
-- Creation and checking of the applied signatures of the `p2wpk` inputs.
+- Creating and checking of the applied signatures of the `p2wpk` inputs.

 **Note: This library supports only the `SIGHASH_ALL` type of signatures.**